-Through various activities such as the First Nations Environmental Water Guidance Project (see Chapter 7) many First Nations throughout the Basin are expressing and documenting their objectives for environmental water.
+Through various activities such as the First Nations Environmental Water Guidance Project (see Chapter 7) and consultations undertaken during the preparation of Water Resource Plans, many First Nations throughout the Basin are expressing and documenting their objectives for environmental water.
 Considering the local knowledge and environmental objectives of First Nations communities in environmental water planning decisions helps to improve outcomes of environmental watering and the health of Country.
 Inclusion of cultural objectives in water planning will also strengthen cultural continuity, contribute to First Nations community wellbeing and support opportunities for managing and accessing water into the future.